weidai11/cryptopp/trunk/c5/Readme.txt

 5.6 - added AuthenticatedSymmetricCipher interface class and Filter wrappers
     - added CCM, GCM (with SSE2 assembly), CMAC, and SEED
     - added support for variable length IVs
-    - improved AES speed on x86 and x64
+    - improved AES and SHA-256 speed on x86 and x64
     - fixed run-time validation error on x86-64 with GCC 4.3.2 -O2
     - fixed HashFilter bug when putMessage=true
     - fixed warnings with GCC 4.3